Nick Sachvie

 Nicholas William Sachvie (born December 22, 1991) is a Canadian professional squash player.
-As of March 2018, he was ranked number 83 in the world.
+He reached a highest world ranking of 64 in 2017.
+He is currently retired from the Professional Tour as of 2023.

 Sachvie attended Cornell University and majored in Communications while playing for the men's squash team from 2010 to 2014.

 He is the 2017 and 2019 Canadian National Champion and he played for Canada in the 2015 and 2017 WSF World Team Squash Championships.

+In 2008, a 16-year-old Sachvie won the under-17 national squash championship.